d2bjs/d2b/docs/svg/area.md

 ### Datum Level Accessors

 When the d2b area generator is applied to a selection, the following properties will be invoked.
-The function will be passed the element's bound [datum](https://github.com/d3/d3-selection#selection_datum) `d`.
+The function will be passed the element's bound [datum](https://github.com/d3/d3-selection#selection_datum) `d` and the corresponding element index `i`.

 # {#area_graphs}
 [#](area.md#area_graphs) area.**graphs**([*graphs*])